wordofwarning/wordofwarning.org/current/2016-springsummer/index.md

 ---
 *From a [resonant embrace](/current/2016-springsummer/standen) to a [city takeover bid](/current/2016-hazard), a season of [twists and turns](/current/2016-turn); [eggs](/current/2016-springsummer/redux), [coffee](/current/2016-springsummer/igorandmoreno) and [spicy moments](/current/2016-worksahead)…*

-We look forward to seeing you at some or all of it; if you want to check out what happened last season take a look at our [Spring 2016 archive](/current/2016-spring), and if you came to an event please help us by taking a few minutes to fill out our <a href="http://research.audiencesurveys.org/s.asp?k=144976563660" target="_blank">online survey</a>.
+Brought to you by hÅb with Derelict, UCLan, the Whitworth, Contact, Dance Manchester, HOME, The Lowry + The Place, we look forward to seeing you at some or all of Spring/Summer 2016.
+If you want to check out what happened last season take a look at our [Spring 2016 archive](/current/2016-spring), and if you came to an event please help us by taking a few minutes to fill out our <a href="http://research.audiencesurveys.org/s.asp?k=144976563660" target="_blank">online survey</a>.

-<small>*Brought to you by* hÅb *with* Derelict, UCLan, the Whitworth, Contact, Dance Manchester, HOME, The Lowry + The Place.</small>

 #### What is Word of Warning + where did it come from?
 Simply put, Word of Warning is a one-stop shop for the bonkers, the beautiful and the bizarre of new live performance — an attempt to keep alive the best of the 25 year greenroom legacy and to introduce new people to the possibilities of seeing live work in Manchester + beyond…

 We take live work very seriously — but we don't take ourselves seriously at all.
 Over the past four years we've shown funny, thought-provoking, beautiful work by the likes of Action Hero, Michael Pinchbeck, Ria Hartley, Lowri Evans, the vacuum cleaner, Leentje Van de Cruys + Stacy Makishi amongst others.
 We've also created bonkers all ages live art ([Haphazard](http://haphazardmcr.org)), hosted [Hunt & Darton's pop-up art-café](/archive/2015-spring/h&d), unleashed bizarre behaviour upon Manchester's city centre ([Hazard](http://hazardmcr.org)) and created performance festivals in blocks of flats ([Domestic](http://domesticmcr.org)).

 >*Curated by the ever-impressive Word Of Warning…*<br><a href="http://www.theguardian.com/stage/2013/nov/02/this-weeks-theatre" target="_blank">The Guardian's Lyn Gardner, on Domestic (November 2013)</a><br>*…a strand of alternative and fledgling work that has only recently got a new lease of life via Word of Warning and Emergency.*<br><a href="http://www.creativetourist.com/articles/theatre/manchester/manchester-theatre-lyn-gardner-on-a-city-reaching-beyond-the-theatrical-peaks" target="_blank">Creative Tourist on Manchester theatre (November 2014)</a>